DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

 Click **Open System Preferences** and check **TestCafe Browser Tools** to grant the permission.

-When you update TestCafe, macOS resets its security permissions.
-The next time you run tests, the system repeats the request.
+When you update TestCafe, macOS may reset its security permissions (it depends on which TestCafe components are updated).
+In this case, the system repeats the request the next time you run tests.